 Who benefits; a person wearing the device.
 Who pays for the device and bandwidth; same person.
 Most wearables harvest data for other purposes.
 So, original equipment manufacturers (OEMs) benefit too.
-They profit on the devices, and don’t pay for bandwidth.
+They profit from the devices and don’t pay for bandwidth.

-This business model has risk.
-The EU GDPR says you must disclose what you are doing with data, including transparent explanation of your algorithms.
+This business model has risks.
+The EU GDPR says you must disclose what you are doing with data, including a transparent explanation of your algorithms.
 In the U.S., Lone Star’s research suggests the same thing; people believe they have a “right to transparency.”

 You can understand this sentiment.
-If I pay for a device, and for data transport, why does someone else benefit?
-Who owns the data? https://www.lone-star.com/who-owns-your-data-2/
+If I pay for a device and for data transport, why does someone else benefit?
+Who owns the data?

 Leveraging other people’s assets, data, and effort is a core idea in Silicon Valley.
 It’s the basis of Facebook (users create content).
 It’s Uber’s core (drivers pay for cars and insurance).